Canopy soils: Distribution and evolution

 Vascular epiphytes represent in total about 9% of all vascular plants in the world, but are much more common in tropical areas.
 This under-representation of vascular epiphyte diversity is still being disputed, but likely pertains to a few abiotic factors including cooler temperatures, moisture availability, and glacial history.
 The distributions of epiphytes when pertaining to the Northern and Southern hemispheres is extremely asymmetric.
 The temperate zones in the southern hemisphere have a much greater abundance of vascular epiphytes than in the northern hemisphere, and they persist further into more polar latitudes.
 This suggests that abiotic factors such as temperature are far less influential than the glacial history of the region.
 During the Last Glacial Maximum, about 27,000 years ago, much of the area now occupied by temperate rainforests in the northern hemisphere was covered by extensive ice sheets that removed all life.
 In contrast, temperate rainforests in the southern hemisphere remained largely ice-free.
-This strongly favoured ecosystems in the southern hemisphere, and allowed many more species of obligate, vascular epiphytes to evolve and occupy a particular niche.
+This strongly favored ecosystems in the southern hemisphere, and allowed many more species of obligate, vascular epiphytes to evolve and occupy a particular niche.
 The intimate relationship that vascular epiphytes have with the formation of canopy soils means that the distributions of canopy soils follow a parallel distribution pattern, as it is the pattern of growth and decay of epiphytic growth that promotes the formation of canopy soils.

 The presence of certain types of epiphytes could be considered ecosystem engineers, as they can form new canopy soils within an upper story in forest.
 For example, Fascicularia bicolor is a species of epiphyte in South American temperate rainforests, and belongs to a group known as trash basket epiphytes.
 These form extensive mats that capture falling organic matter and accumulate it, promoting the formation of canopy soils.
 These mats regulate the temperature and humidity of the surrounding canopy, and alter the species diversity of epiphytic growth, which should classify them as an ecosystem engineer.